Toritos01/Zarpies/README.md

 4. To initiate the finetuning, do "python main.py"

 ### Analysis 1 - Representational
+1. Run the "python representational.py" command to generate a text file with experimental results
+NOTE: This one will also take a bit to run, especially because it adapts models and does not permanently save them (for storage reasons).
+This code can also be put into a google collab notebook to be executed quicker.
+2. Run the "python representational_graphs.py" command to generate graphs based on the results.

 ### Analysis 2 - Jane Behavioral
 1. Run the "python behavioral1.py" command to generate a text file with experimental results